zero1777/Vending-Machine/README.md

 ### Beverage vending machine
 - Made by pearl plate (珍珠板) and servo motor (伺服馬達)
-- Each kind of beverages are stored in a different slow slope with a wooden stick blocking.
+- Each kind of beverages is stored in a different slow slope with a wooden stick blocking.
 - Once a beverage is purchased, the wooden stick rotates half turn to let the beverage drop down to a box.
 And the box will deliver the beverage to the exit by servo motor.

 ![](imgs/vending.png)